voiceflow/rcjs-examples/suggestion-chips/README.md

 # Suggestion Chips Sample

-This sample demonstrates the Suggestion CHips functionality that is available on the Runtime Client.
+This sample demonstrates the Suggestion Chips functionality that is available on the Runtime Client.

 To start the project, use `yarn start`